 According to federal law, grades are restricted information and may be released only to the student or at the student's written request.
-Thus, grades earned on examinations or in courses may not be posted by name or by the student's identification number.
-Graded work must be returned to students in a manner that will preserve the students' privacy.
-Please check with Heather prior to posting any grades.
+Graded work may be returned to students only in a manner that will preserve the students' privacy and should never be left unattended.
+Please take care not to leave course papers lying around.